-When the idea of an alcoholic comes to mind, the assumption may be a person that can’t hold a job, possibly divorced, and drinks all day.
+When the idea of an alcoholic comes to mind, the assumption may be a person who can’t hold a job, possibly divorced, and drinks all day.
 Or, someone who has lost everything due to alcoholism.
 However, not all alcoholics are the same.

 Someone trying to hide their alcohol addiction is often referred to as a closet alcoholic or closet drinker.
 These individuals will go to great lengths to cover up alcohol consumption.
 They often engage in binge drinking or heavy drinking to hide their alcohol consumption.

 Many high-functioning alcoholics will exhibit this type of behavior.
-High-functioning alcoholics typically do not meet the stereotype of an alcoholic, and appear to have their lives together.
+High-functioning alcoholics typically do not meet the stereotype of an alcoholic and appear to have their lives together.
 They may be well-educated, excel at their jobs, and have decent relationships.
 But functional alcoholics are struggling with alcohol addiction.

 Common Behaviors Of Closet Drinking

 There are a few things people may do when trying to hide their alcohol consumption.
-If you or a loved one engage in some of the following behaviors, it may be a cause for concern.
+If you or a loved one engages in some of the following behaviors, it may be a cause for concern.

 Examples of closet drinking behaviors are:

-• hiding empty bottles or cans either in the house, vehicle, or under things in the garbage can so others do not know how much alcohol has been consumed
+- hiding empty bottles or cans either in the house, vehicle, or under things in the garbage can so others do not know how much alcohol has been consumed

-• drinking vodka instead of other alcoholic beverages because it is harder to detect due to lack of odor and it is also clear in color.
+- drinking vodka instead of other alcoholic beverages because it is harder to detect due to lack of odor and it is also clear in color.
 Individuals might put vodka in their coffee, soda, or water bottles to conceal their consumption

-• disguising alcohol in containers that don’t resemble what they actually are, such as secret flasks, empty juice or sports drink containers, or similar containers
+- disguising alcohol in containers that don’t resemble what they actually are, such as secret flasks, empty juice or sports drink containers, or similar containers

-• hiding bottles of alcohol in strange places like a work desk, the bathroom, in your car, closet, or any place other than where people would normally store alcohol for fear it might be taken or discovered
+- hiding bottles of alcohol in strange places like a work desk, the bathroom, in your car, closet, or any place other than where people would normally store alcohol for fear it might be taken or discovered

-• lying to friends, family members, or health care providers about drinking or how much they have had to drink
+- lying to friends, family members, or health care providers about drinking or how much they have had to drink

-• using mouthwash, frequently brushing their teeth, chewing gum, or consuming things to mask the alcohol on their breath
+- using mouthwash, frequently brushing their teeth, chewing gum, or consuming things to mask the alcohol on their breath

-• disappearing for long periods of time when hanging out with friends, family, or coworkers to go drink alcohol
+- disappearing for long periods of time when hanging out with friends, family, or coworkers to go drink alcohol

-• drinking alone in their vehicle away from others for fear of someone seeing them
+- drinking alone in their vehicle away from others for fear of someone seeing them

-• denying their drinking when confronted about it or even becoming agitated when confronted
+- denying their drinking when confronted about it or even becoming agitated when confronted

-• being anxious or irritable about things that are not a big deal
+- being anxious or irritable about things that are not a big deal

-• hiding legal problems relating to alcohol, such as a DUI charge
+- hiding legal problems relating to alcohol, such as a DUI charge

-• not returning phone calls or text messages to family or friends due to alcohol consumption
+- not returning phone calls or text messages to family or friends due to alcohol consumption

-• lying about being sick instead of admitting a hangover
+- lying about being sick instead of admitting a hangover

-• leaving work or functions outside of home early to go drink
+- leaving work or functions outside of home early to go drink

-• getting to work late because they needed a drink beforehand
+- getting to work late because they needed a drink beforehand

-• taking multiple bathroom breaks to sneak a drink
+- taking multiple bathroom breaks to sneak a drink

 If you or a loved one display any of these drinking-related behaviors, it could mean you are suffering from alcohol addiction.
 It is not always easy to see or admit there is a problem.